iPhone icons are small squares of different pictures that represent iPhone applications

 more

-of the 4 iPhone dock icons as shown, and then
+of the four iPhone dock icons as shown below.
+Then,

 use this empty space as a holder for any new icons you want to